THE SAMSUNG GALAXY S5 HAS BEEN DISCONTINUED. THE GALAXY S6 AVAILABLE HERE IS THE ADVISED REPLACEMENT.

 Another option for boosting battery life is to carry an extra battery.
 This may sound like a simple suggestion, but its only made possible by the fact that the S5 has a removable battery, which many competitor devices do not.
-Samsung manufactures an extra battery kit for the S5, which we range here at Clove.
+Samsung manufactures an extra battery kit for the S5 as well.

-**Since September 2013, Samsung have implemented a 'region lock' on all new stock.
-Clove Technology only have access to the “European” models of new Samsung stock.
-The compatible countries are listed at the end of the product description and marked on the product's box.
+*Since September 2013, Samsung have implemented a 'region lock' on all new stock.
+Clove Technology only have access to models designed for the “European” region, which covers both UK and mainland Europe.
+The compatible countries are listed below**.

 For correct operation, this handset should be activated inside one of these countries with a SIM card issued for use there.
 The device will then be able to accept SIM cards from outside of these countries.